akimichi/kansuu.js/README.md

 Please note that this module is in very experimental stage.
 It requires node v8.1 or above.

-The 'motto' of this library is 'the same power with less magic'.
+The 'motto' of this library is to have 'enough power with less magic'.

 ## Usage